Traveling alone as a woman can be a daunting, anxiety-provoking thought.

 These are my tips for solo female travelers, learned though my own experiences, to help you feel more confident and less stressed while traveling alone as a woman.
 The point of travel is to enjoy it!

 A lot of these are safety-based, but safety is a major concern for any solo female traveler.
-And if you want more safety tips, click here.
+And if you want more safety tips, read this article.

 Before my first trip as a solo female traveler, I did not want to go by myself.
 But I had time off while living in Asia that my friends didn’t.
 So I went anyway.
 Since then, I have worked my way up to traveling across Europe by myself for ~10 weeks this summer.